Omar Ali Saifuddien III: Constitutional journey of Brunei

 In 1958, the 1957 London discussions were revisited in Brunei.
 Omar Ali Saifuddien and Abell met on 27 October at Istana Darul Hana to review the outcomes and finalise the key concepts from the earlier talks.
 On 2 November, a special meeting chaired by his adviser resolved to send a delegation led by Omar Ali Saifuddien to London for further constitutional negotiations.
-Panglima Bukit Gantang and Neil Lawson were selected to accompany him due to their legal expertise and roles as constitutional advisers.
+Panglima Bukit Gantang and Neil Lawson were selected to accompany him.